 In order to be eligible for a compensation claim, an accident has to meet two basic criteria.
 First of all, the accident in question needs to have resulted in either a physical or psychological injury or ongoing ill health.
 The other central part of a successful claim is that the accident in question was the fault of another party.
 Someone else was negligent, didn’t do their job properly or behaved in a reckless manner and you’re suffering as a result.
 In circumstances such as these, we happen to think that a reasonable level of compensation is the very least you can ask for.

-At Claims4Free.co.uk we work on a 'no win, no fee' basis.
-What this means is that, for the vast majority of claims, you won't need to pay anything whatsoever up front to secure the services of an expert lawyer.
+The majority of personal injury solicitors work on a ‘no win, no fee’ basis.
+What this means is that, for the vast majority of claims, you won’t need to pay anything whatsoever up front to secure the services of an expert lawyer.
 If you should be unlucky enough to lose your claim, all of the costs involved will be fully covered.
-The only consideration you have to bear in mind when deciding whether to pursue a claim is whether you genuinely deserve compensation - nobody need hesitate through fear of how much the process might cost.
+The only consideration you have to bear in mind when deciding whether to pursue a claim is whether you genuinely deserve compensation – nobody need hesitate through fear of how much the process might cost.

 Do I need an injury lawyer to make an accident claim?

 To give yourself the best possible chance of winning your claim, the services of experienced injury lawyers are invaluable.
-Our lawyers have dealt with every type of accident imaginable, and they'll work closely with you to build the strongest possible case.
-On the most practical level, they'll detail any out of pocket expenses incurred directly by the accident - things such as travelling expenses and medical costs.
+The best injury lawyers have dealt with every type of accident imaginable, and they’ll work closely with you to build the strongest possible case.
+On the most practical level, they’ll detail any out of pocket expenses incurred directly by the accident – things such as travelling expenses and medical costs.
 Following this, there may well be a certain amount to claim as a reflection of the severity of your injuries, and also to compensate for any current or future loss of earnings.
-The vast majority of cases never even reach court, since people find it quicker and easier to settle them out of court, but if you should have to appear in court then the knowledge that you're being guided by a seasoned professional will greatly alleviate any stress involved.
+The vast majority of cases never even reach court, since people find it quicker and easier to settle them out of court, but if you should have to appear in court then the knowledge that you’re being guided by a seasoned professional will greatly alleviate any stress involved.